hugapi/hug/README.md

 ===================

 Hug enables you to organize large projects in any manner you see fit.
-You can import any module that contains Hug decorated functions (request handling, directives, type handlers, etc) and extend your base API with that project.
+You can import any module that contains Hug decorated functions (request handling, directives, type handlers, etc) and extend your base API with that module.

 For example: